 - All accommodations during the entire program period.
 This includes during orientation, time in the program base (Rabat), on all excursions, during the Independent Study Project or internship, and during the final evaluation period.
 Accommodation is covered either by SIT Study Abroad directly, through a stipend provided to each student, or through the homestay.

-- Homestay (eight weeks in Rabat)
+- Homestay (twelve weeks in Rabat)

 - All meals for the entire program period.
 Meals are covered either by SIT Study Abroad directly, through a stipend, or through the homestay.